fsuri/Pequin-Artifact/README.md

 ### General

-This artifact contains, and allows to reproduce, experiments for all figures included in the paper "Basil: Breaking up BFT with ACID transactions".
+This artifact contains, and allows to reproduce, experiments for all figures included in the paper "Pesto: Cooking up high performance BFT Queries".

-It contains a prototype implemententation of Basil, a replicated Byzantine Fault Tolerant key-value store offering interactive transactions and sharding.
+It contains a prototype implemententation of Pesto, a replicated Byzantine Fault Tolerant Database offering a interactive transaction using a SQL interface.
 The prototype uses cryptographically secure hash functions and signatures for all replicas, but does not sign client requests on any of the evaluated prototype systems, as we delegate this problem to the application layer.
-The Basil prototype can simulate Byzantine Clients failing via Stalling or Equivocation, and is robust to both.
+The Pesto prototype can simulate Byzantine Clients failing via Stalling or Equivocation, and is robust to both.
 While the Basil prototype tolerates many obvious faults such as message corruptions and duplications, it does *not* exhaustively implement defences against arbitrary failures or data format corruptions, nor does it simulate all possible behaviors.
 For example, while the prototype implements fault tolerance (safety) to leader failures during recovery, it does not include code to simulate these, nor does it implement explicit exponential timeouts to enter new views that are necessary for theoretical liveness under partial synchrony.

-# Prototypes: Basil, TAPIR, TxHotstuff and TxBFTSmart
+# Prototypes: Pesto, Peloton, Peloton-HS and Peloton-Smart

 This repository includes the prototype code used for "Basil: Breaking up BFT with ACID (transactions)" as well as "TAPIR -- the Transaction Application Protocol for Inconsistent Replication."

+The codebase builds on Basil and TAPIR.
 TAPIR is a protocol for linearizable distributed transactions built using replication with no consistency guarantees.
 By enforcing consistency only at the transaction layer, TAPIR eliminates coordination at the replication layer, enabling TAPIR to provide the same transaction model and consistency guarantees as existing systems, like Spanner, with better latency and throughput.
 More information on TAPIR can be found here: https://github.com/UWSysLab/tapir.